BuvinJT/automacdoc/README.md

 """
 ````

-Use this in an attribute/variable docstring to override the default value which would
-otherwise appear in the documentation.
+Use this in an attribute/variable docstring to override the default value which would otherwise appear in the documentation.

-**CONDITIONAL VALUE**:
+#### Conditional Value

 ```py3
 MY_CONSTANT="brilliance"